 Vinnie published his first volleyball history book “The Volleyball Debate,” which examines the controversial start of the men’s volleyball program at Ball State.He currently resides in Nashville with his wife Ali and their daughter Adler.

-Jonathan has established a strong social media presence with is Twitter handle @MPSF_bias where he provides live updates of matches and his random volleyball observations.
-His engaging social media personality also led to him coining the now popular volleyball term #CincoSets. which describes a match going to a decisive fifth game.
+Jonathan has established a strong social media presence with his Twitter handle @MPSF_bias where he provides live updates of matches and his random volleyball observations.
+His engaging social media personality also led to him coining the now popular volleyball term #CincoSets, which describes a match going to a decisive fifth game.